unahouExosite/docs/exositeready/gwe/solution-app/README.md

 1. Create a Murano account (https://exosite.com/signup/) or log in to your existing account (https://www.exosite.io/).

 2. Choose to create a New Product.
 Select *Start from scratch* as a starting point.
-Use whatever product name you like.
+You may use any product name you like.

 	![Step 2](assets/step_2.png)